Nathan Kress: Personal life

 While filming iCarly, Kress was tutored on the set with his co-stars Miranda Cosgrove and Jennette McCurdy, and was home-schooled on the weekends or when on hiatus from filming the show.
 As of February 2011, Kress hoped to attend UCLA, his father's alma mater.

 On May 29, 2015, Kress became engaged to his girlfriend, actress, stunt performer, and Into the Storm castmate London Elise Moore.
 They married on November 15, 2015, in Los Angeles.
 On July 12, 2017, the couple announced that they were expecting their first child together.
 Their first child, a daughter, was born on December 21, 2017.
 On October 21, 2020, Kress announced that he was expecting his second child with his wife.
 On March 22, 2021, Kress announced the birth of his second daughter.

 On June 27, 2023, Kress and his wife announced the birth of their third child, a son.

+Kress is a devout evangelical Christian.